stereoabuse/Advent-of-Code-2020/README.md

 # Advent of Code 2020

-Goals for this year include learning git, PyCharm, regex edge-cases.
+_Goals for this year include learning git, PyCharm, regex edge-cases, graphs (transversal, BFS, DFS, directed)._

 ### [Day 01](solutions/day_01.py)
 I solved this with a naive double or triple for-loop, checking to make sure that the values for each entry was unique and returning the product when the two loops found the right sum.